Gbekoilias/-23-July-Numerist-Challenge/README.md

 Our report is a testament to our proficiency in data tools such as Excel Power Query and Pivot Chart, showcasing how we skillfully harnessed these tools to extract valuable insights.
 As a collaborative team, we not only met the challenge's requirements but also exceeded expectations, presenting actionable recommendations for future growth.
 With the submission made via Twitter, tagging <a href="https://twitter.com/the_numerist">@the_numerist</a> and using <strong>#NumeristDataChallenge</strong>, we eagerly anticipate the outcome of our hard work and strategic analysis.

 Note: To know more about our report analysis presentation, checkk this repo files

+To receive uodates or participate in the upcoming challenge check <a href="https://www.numerist.co.uk/data-challenge_1">data challenge</a>